-As a result of the National Oceanic and Atmospheric Administration (NOAA) and Great Lakes Environmental Research Laboratory (NOAA/GLERL) study published in April 2005 and the risks identified therein, the U.S. Coast Guard and Transport Canada Marine Safety inspectors began examining NOBOB vessels in conjunction with the ESI in May of 2005.
+Because of the risks identified in National Oceanic and Atmospheric Administration (NOAA) and Great Lakes Environmental Research Laboratory (NOAA/GLERL) study published in April 2005, the U.S. Coast Guard and Transport Canada Marine Safety inspectors began examining NOBOB vessels in conjunction with the ESI in May of 2005.
 In August 2005, the U.S. Coast Guard issued its "NOBOB Best Management Practices".
 This policy recommends vessels conduct mid-ocean ballast water exchange whenever possible and if not possible, conduct mid-ocean salt water flushing.
 The goal of these practices is to raise the salinity level of residual, unpumpable ballast above 30 ppt.
 The increase in salinity reduces the likelihood of introducing aquatic nuisance species to the Great Lakes when the tanks are ballasted with Great Lakes fresh water at one port and deballasted in another Great Lakes port.